mesosphere/universe/docs/tutorial/GetStarted.md

     └── ...
 ```

-In our case, since this is the first version of our time-server, we will create the above folder structure with only one revision (with number 0) and create the required empty files.
+In our case, since this is the first version of our time-server, we will create the above directory structure with only one revision (with number 0) and create the required empty files.
 As the versions of your package grow, this number increments by one unit.

 ***Tip : When reading the schema json files, look for `required` json field to understand what fields are mandatory***

 #### config.json
 As the name says, this file is used for any configuration purposes.
-This is how our config.json would look like:
+This is how our `config.json` would look like:

 ```
 {